Pablolo/seemy-react-client/README.md

 # Seemy - React Client

+## Instructions

+You can easily create an account with any email and password or use one of our own, for example:
+username: noelia@gmail.com
+pass: 1234

 ## Description

 Seemy is a platform that puts in contact people who has sports & luxury cars with those who want to rent them for a few days.
 Think about it as a 'Getaround' app, but only focused on high-end cars.